-6.2 The anaphorical use
+6.2 The Anaphoric Use

-As mentioned before, the representation of definite NPs as context dependent choice functions is the most general analysis.
-Therefore, the general pattern has to be adapted to the special uses.
-In the case of the anaphorical use the situation index has to be made exclusively dependent on the linguistic information of the discourse.
+The representation of definite NPs as context dependent choice functions is a very general analysis and can be adapted to more specific uses.
+In the case of the anaphoric use the situation index has to be made exclusively dependent on the linguistic information of the discourse.
 We assume that the linguistic context in the discourse can raise the salience of an object by different means.
 One very obvious means is to refer to this object by a definite or an indefinite NP.
 The indefinite NP is used when the object has not yet been mentioned and the definite NP is used if the object was mentioned before.
 However, both make the object salient as the example (24) with the cats showed.
+In order to represent indefinite NPs we use local choice functions, i.e. choice functions that are different from the global choice function that is used for interpreting the definite NPs.
+A local choice function (see Reinhart 1997; Winter 1997; Kratzer 1998; von Heusinger 2002) is a newly introduced choice function, either bound by a local salient agent or existentially bound at some structural configuration, but not higher than the text level.
+We index such local choice functions by x, y, z.

-The anaphorical linkage can be decomposed into the salience change potential of an expression and the contextually dependent interpretation of another expression as illustrated in example (31).
-In (31) the indefinite NP a man in the first sentence changes the given salience structure such that the referent of the indefinite NP becomes the most salient man.
-Therefore, the definite NP, which refers to the most salient man, denotes the same object as the indefinite.
-In the representation, we assume that the indefinite NP change the given context i to the context j.
-The difference between the two context indices reduces to the difference of choice function assignment.
-The assignment of the choice function Φ_i is equal to that of the choice function Φ_i except for the value of the set of men, which is d.
-This individual has been introduced by the indefinite NP a man (for a more detailed formalism, see von Heusinger 1995).
+The anaphoric linkage can be decomposed into the salience change potential of an expression and the contextually dependent interpretation of another expression as illustrated in example (31).
+In (31) the indefinite NP a man in the first sentence introduces an arbitrary object d, which then becomes the most salient object of the set of men.
+Thus, the indefinite not only updates the set of referents but also updates the salience structure of the set of men (this feature distinguishes the salience theory of definiteness from the familiarity theory).
+Therefore, the definite NP, which refers to the most salient man, denotes the same object d as the indefinite.
+In the representation, we assume that the indefinite NP changes the given context i to the context j.
+The difference between the two context indices reduces to the difference of choice function assignments.
+The assignment of the updated global choice function $f_j$ is equal to that of the initial global choice function $f_j$ except for the value of the set of men, which is d.
+This individual has been introduced by the indefinite NP a man (for a more detailed formalism, see Peregrin and von Heusinger 2004, von Heusinger 2004).

-- (31) A man comes.
-The man smokes. - (31a) $Comes(\varepsilon_i x Man(x)) \& Smokes(\varepsilon_i x Man(x))$ - (31b) $\Phi_i = \Phi_i \ll [[man]]^{M,g}/\mathbf{d} \gg$
+- 808 (31) A man comes.
+The man smokes. - 809 (31a) Comes( $f_x(Man)$ ) & Smokes( $f_i(Man)$ ) with $f_x(Man) = \mathbf{d}$ - (31b) $f_i = f_i \ll [[Man]]^{M,g}/\mathbf{d} \gg \text{with } f_i(Man) = \mathbf{d}$

-We generally indicate the update of a choice function by a set s and its new assignment a inside double angle brackets: $\Phi_j = \Phi_i \ll s/a \gg$: Φ_j is equal to Φ_i except for the assignment to the set s, which is a.
+We generally indicate the update of a choice function by a set $\mathbf{s}$ and its new assignment $\mathbf{a}$ inside double angle brackets: $f_j = f_i \ll \mathbf{s}/\mathbf{a} \gg : f_j$ is equal to $f_i$ except for the assignment to the set $\mathbf{s}$ , which is $\mathbf{a}$ .